Australian Workplace Training currently has a number of courses available eligible for subsidies Supported by Government of South Australia.

 - Proof of previous learning if you are claiming Recognition of Prior Learning (RPL).

-- Employment Service Provider name
+- Employment Service Provider name and details

 - Participant job seeker ID.